Skip to main content

 Appealing means the Upper Tribunal for Scotland will look at the decision.

-If they agree with you, the Upper Tribunal can change the decision or make the tribunal hear the case again.
+If they agree with you, the Upper Tribunal can change the decision or make the First-tier Tribunal hear the case again.

 You can only appeal on a point of law.
 This means the tribunal: